José María Vargas Municipality

-José María Vargas Municipality is one of the 29 municipalities that makes up the western Venezuelan state of Táchira.
-According to a 2017 population estimate by the National Institute of Statistics of Venezuela, the municipality has a population of 10,126.
+José María Vargas Municipality is one of the 29 municipalities that makes up the western Venezuelan state of Táchira and, according to the 2011 Venezuelean census, the municipality had a population of 10,230.
+The mayor of the municipality is Carlos Pérez Chacón of the PSUV party since August 2025 and the town of El Cobre is the municipal seat of the José María Vargas Municipality.